A Luxury Safari Lodge for Rwanda Gorilla Trekking

 - Age Minimum: 15 years old

 - Amenities: Ensuite Bathrooms, Laundry Included, Local Drinks Included, Recharge Facilities, Wi-Fi

 - Type: Lodge

-- Included: Accommodation, meals, all house drinks, laundry, complimentary in-villa welcome massage treatment (30 minute back, neck and shoulder offering), lodge activities (both on and off the property): guided walk to pyrethrum fields, Rwanda coffee and tea cupping/tasting, wine tasting, sundowners with the volcanoes, film screenings, visit to park reforestation site, guided visit to Bisate primary and secondary schools, guided visit of Bisate Village, guided nursery visit and indigenous tree planting, guided walks and vegetable picking, wireless internet connection in villa only, local government taxes
+- Included: Accommodation, meals, all house drinks, laundry, complimentary in-villa welcome massage treatment (30 minute back, neck and shoulder offering), lodge activities (both on and off the property): guided walk to pyrethrum fields, Rwanda coffee and tea cupping/tasting, wine tasting, sundowners with the volcanoes, film screenings, visit to park reforestation site, guided visit to Bisate primary and secondary schools, guided visit of Bisate Village, guided nursery visit and indigenous tree planting, guided walks and vegetable picking, Wi-Fi connection in villa only, local government taxes

 Available at an